-One simple kind of query you can extend is the FieldQuery, which implements string comparisons on fields.
+For prefix-based queries, you will want to extend FieldQuery, which implements string comparisons on fields.
 To use it, create a subclass inheriting from that class and override the value_match class method.
 (Remember the @classmethod decorator!)
 The following example plugin declares a query using the @ prefix to delimit exact string matches.
 The plugin will be used if we issue a command like beet ls @something or beet ls artist:@something:

 '''

 from beets.plugins import BeetsPlugin

 from beets.dbcore import FieldQuery

 class ExactMatchQuery(FieldQuery):

 @classmethod

 def value_match(self, pattern, val):

 return pattern == val

 class ExactMatchPlugin(BeetsPlugin):

 def queries(self):

+'''

+'''

 return {

 '@': ExactMatchQuery

 }

 '''